yellowmessenger/documentation/docs/platform_concepts/studio/test-and-publish-bot/debug-flow.md

 ---
-title: Debug your bot flows
-sidebar_label : Debug bot flows
+title: Debug your AI-agent flows sidebar_label : Debug AI-agent flows
 ---

-Debugging flows involve finding and fixing issues in the bot's conversations to ensure smooth user interactions.
+Debugging flows involve finding and fixing issues in the AI-agent's conversations to ensure smooth user interactions.
 This helps enhance performance and reliability by addressing errors caused by factors like logical mistakes, syntax errors, and missing information in the automated conversations.

 Here are some frequently encountered errors and their corresponding solutions.